Offline Signing with Atto Commons

 The first step is to generate a private key for your Atto account.
 The Atto Commons library provides utilities for

 secure key generation.
-In JavaScript, you can use AttoPrivateKey.generate()
+In JavaScript, you can use AttoPrivateKey.generate() to create a new random key.
+In Kotlin, a

-function (via the companion object) is available.
+similar AttoPrivateKey.generate() function (via the companion object) is available.
 You can also import an existing

 private key from a hex string if you have one (for example, from a mnemonic or another source).